 In September 2021, TalentUp published the report “Barcelona Madrid: Digital Talent Analysis” in collaboration with GetWith.
-Data analyzed in this report comes from 371.68K job offers and 1.44M professionals collected within September 4th 2020 and September 4th 2021 in Barcelona and Madrid.
+The data analyzed in this report comes from 371.68K job offers and 1.44M professionals collected between September 4th, 2020, and September 4th, 2021, in Barcelona and Madrid.
 It studies 11 different IT positions.

-The report takes into account supply and demand, average salaries and benefits, differences by sector or position and diversity variables.
-This article will focus mainly on the sectors affected, on the offer and demand differences for each job position and how this affects salaries, and, in addition, it will reflect about the prevailing gender gap in information technology jobs.
+The report takes into account supply and demand, average salaries and benefits, differences by sector or position, and diversity variables.
+This article will focus mainly on the sectors affected, the offer and demand differences for each job position, and how this affects salaries.
+In addition, it will reflect on the prevailing gender gap in information technology jobs.

 Which sectors are implied in this labour market?

-For the 11 roles analyzed, there is a clear predominance of the information technology sector.
-Approximately there are 1.15 candidates for each job opening in both cities.
+The information technology sector clearly outnumbers the other sectors in the 11 roles examined.
+Approximately, there are 1.15 candidates for each job opening in both cities.

 It is relevant to point out that the second most common area is the one related to business services.
 Nonetheless, it lacks workers.
 In Madrid, just 68% of the offers are covered by the supply.
 In Barcelona, the figure goes down to 33%.

 This shows that the business services industry is demanding many professionals.
-It is possible that IT workers do not consider this sector when applying to offers which causes a simple mismatch between offer and demand.
+It is possible that IT workers do not consider this sector when applying for offers, which causes a simple mismatch between offer and demand.

 Are candidates fulfilling the requisites of the job openings?

-Companies want to have many candidates available to have the possibility to choose.
-From workers’ point of view, it goes all the other way around.
+Companies want to have many candidates available to have the possibility of choosing.
+From the workers’ point of view, it goes all the other way around.
 They want many offers and just a few competitors.

-The most common candidates in both cities are frontend developers.
-Having said that, in Madrid, there are more than 2750 professionals for just a thousand job openings approximately.
-While in Barcelona there are 1300 matched to 1200 offers.
+The most common candidates in both cities are front-end developers.
+Having said that, in Madrid, there are more than 2750 professionals for approximately 1,000 job openings.
+While in Barcelona, there are 1300 matches for 1200 offers.

-Madrid’s tendency is that offers have a surplus of candidates: in some cases there are more than 3 candidates per position.
-The exception are DevOps engineers which is the most demanded job there.
+Madrid’s tendency is that offers have a surplus of candidates: in some cases, there are more than 3 candidates per position.
+The exception is DevOps engineers, who are in high demand.

-Meanwhile, in Barcelona, there is a lack of workers mainly in DevOps engineers too.
-They are demanded in nearly 15% of the offers and the supply hardly covers half of them.
-Also of Php (521 offers for 300 candidates), backend and full-stack developers are well coveted.
+Meanwhile, in Barcelona, there is a lack of workers, mainly DevOps engineers.
+They are demanded in nearly 15% of the offers, and the supply hardly covers half of them.
+Also, PHP (521 offers for 300 candidates), backend, and full-stack developers are well coveted.

 Some positions as Android and Java developers or data engineers have extremely few open positions and they are quite repeated among candidates.
 For example, in Madrid, Java and Android developers are the second and third most supplied jobs, respectively.
 And their openings account just for 10% of the total.